Welcome!

 T.H.E.A. does not package or teach Indigenous culture as a product.
 Instead, we focus on ethical learning, respect for place and nurturing a natural sense of wonder and responsibility.

 T.H.E.A.’s approach to Traditional Ecological Knowledge is informed by the founder Mx.
-Van Ehecatl Santos's lived background as Mexica, Kizh, Apache and Yaqui.
-With a lifelong relationship to land, materials and intergenerational learning.
-T.H.E.A. does not replicate, package or extract Indigenous knowledge.
+Van Ehecatl Santos's lived background as Mexica, Kizh, Hopi, Apache and Yaqui.
+With a lifelong relationship to land, materials and intergenerational cohesion T.H.E.A. does not replicate or extract Indigenous knowledge.

 We Explore: